SAP-samples/teched2023-AD272/exercises/2_SAPBuildProcessAutomation/README.md

   c.
 Click on the 3 dots and Remove <br>
   <br>![Process design](/exercises/2_SAPBuildProcessAutomation/images/Form_removal_9.png)<br>
   d.
 Click on + next to Decisions <br>
   e.
-Choose Approvals - > Risk and Mitigation UI5 Approval Form <br>
+Choose Approvals - > Risk and Mitigation UI5 Approval Form XXX<br>
   <br>![Process design](/exercises/2_SAPBuildProcessAutomation/images/Add_UI5_Form_10.png)<br>
   f.
 Connect the + next to Reject to the Rejection Notification Mail step <br>
   g.
 In the General tab, Subject field needs to be filled up .
 Add the Subject as “Mitigation approval form for” and choose from the Process Inputs, the “MitigationDescription” field <br>